-TLAs – three-letter acronyms – are common-place in almost every aspect of 21st century life, and travel technology is no exception.
-Ever since IATA introduced its new distribution capability, NDC has become established as part of the industry’s shorthand.
+TLAs—three-letter acronyms—are common-place in almost every aspect of twenty-first century life, and travel technology is no exception.
+Ever since IATA introduced its new distribution capability, NDC, or new distribution capability, has become established as part of the industry’s shorthand.

-NDC needs no introduction, but it certainly did in 2012, when IATA’s director-general-at-the-time Tony Tyler introduced the concept at IATA’s World Passenger Symposium in Abu Dhabi.
+NDC needs no introduction, but it certainly did in 2012, when IATA’s director-general-at-the-time Tony Tyler introduced the concept at IATA’s World Passenger Symposium in Abu Dhabi.1

-In the intervening six years, the NDC momentum has built slowly and steadily.
-IATA’s annual NDC Deployment Report for 2017 revealed about 50 live deployments, almost double the 27 live deployments noted in the 2016 report.
+In the intervening six years, the airline NDC momentum has built slowly and steadily.
+IATA’s annual NDC Deployment Report for 2012 revealed about fifty live deployments, almost double the twenty-seven live deployments noted in the 2016 report.

 The PROS Airline Survey 2018 asked airline execs for their top-line response to the theory and practice of NDC airline standards.

 The results are, as we say, contradictory.
-The airlines with high confidence are likely to be the ones leading the conversations – identified by IATA as “leaderboard airlines.”
-The large proportion with moderate or little confidence suggests that there is still a knowledge gap within some airline boardrooms about the potential of what NDC can do and how that potential can be realised.
+The airlines with high confidence are likely to be the ones leading the conversations—identified by IATA as “leaderboard airlines.”3 The large proportion with moderate or little confidence suggests that there is still a knowledge gap within some airline boardrooms about the potential impact of an airline NDC strategy, and how that potential can be realized.

 NDC (New Distribution Capability) is a set of standards.
 It is a technology which opens up a new world of airline e-commerce options.
 The standards are only relevant in the context of how airlines implement them and integrate them into their e-commerce and distribution strategies.

 The lack of confidence may be explained by a lower readiness, rather than an active rejection.

 The commercial models and business use cases for the deployment of airline NDC standards is under the control of the airlines.